leeya018/e-golden/README.md

 services rows - 2 rows and 4 items each . ---
-steps - put the animation - pic from the canval--- https://www.pearlsofportugal.com/our-services/relocation-service-portugal/ (example)--- make services to user tentimonials
+steps - put the animation - pic from the canval--- https://www.pearlsofportugal.com/our-services/relocation-service-portugal/ (example)--- make services to user te ntimonials
 ===========================================
 see more , put 3 lines
 change the serivces numbres in line account to origin accoutn